edannenberg/kubler/README.md

 * If you don't have GPG available use `build -s ..` to skip verification of downloaded files (SHA512 is still checked)
 * The directories in `./dock/kubler/images/` contain image specific documentation

+Note: If you get a 404 error on downloading a Gentoo stage3 tar ball try running `kubler update` to resolve the issue.
+The Gentoo servers only keep those files for a few weeks.

 The first run will take quite a bit of time, don't worry, once the build containers and binary package cache are seeded future runs will be much faster.

 ## Creating a new namespace

-Images are kept in a `namespace` directory in `--working_dir`.
+Images are kept in a `namespace` directory in `--working-dir`.
 You may have any number of namespaces.
 A helper is provided to take care of the boiler plate for you:

 ```